 Exact Words: After the DeLorean gets stuck a billboard, Marty cries at alt-1986!Jennifer to "Give me a hand!"
 She responds with a golf clap.

 While riding alongside the stolen DeLorean, Marty claws his way onto one of gull wing doors and demands that Edna open up.
 "You want in?
 FINE!" she snarls back, then elbows the door open, sending Marty flying.

 Exty Years from Now: Downplayed; it's Exty-Five Years From Now.
 Marty travels back 55 years to 1931 throughout Episodes 1 and 2 and it was hinted that he'd travel forward 25 years to 2011, the year of the final episode's release.
 Sadly, that didn't pan out.
-Then you have 1876, which is nine years before 1885, the time of Part III.
+Then you have 1876, which is 55 years before 1931.